nehaljwani/team.exiv2.org/book/IMaEA.md

 ### Extended JPEG

 The JPEG standard restricts a single segment of a JPEG to 64k bytes because the length field is a 16 bit uint16_t.
-There are three types of metadata which frequently exceed 64 and they are __*Exif, XMP and ICC*__.
+Exif, XMP and ICC frequently exceed 64k.
 Regrettably three different schemes are used to enable multiple consecutive segments to be coalesced into a larger block.

 #### Adobe Exif data > 64k in JPEG

-Adobe have created an _**ad-hoc**_ standard by placing consecutive APP1 segments with the signature "Exif\0\0".
+Adobe have created an _**ad-hoc**_ standard by placing consecutive APP1 segments with the signature _**Exif\0\0**_.
 This _**ad-hoc**_ standard is defined in Adobe's XMP Specification Part 3 2016+.

 Exiv2 has no code to deal with this.
 It can neither read nor write these files.
 In fact, JpegImage::writeMetadata() currently throws when asked to write more than 64k into a JPEG.

-Theis discussed here: [https://dev.exiv2.org/issues/1232](https://dev.exiv2.org/issues/1232) and here is the output of the test files which were contributed by Phil.
+This is discussed here: [https://dev.exiv2.org/issues/1232](https://dev.exiv2.org/issues/1232) and here is the output of the test files which were contributed by Phil.

 ```
 $ ./tvisitor ~/cs4_extended_exif.jpg